 Anticipated 1.
-Develop a protocol to estimate common raven populations in Greater Sage- Results grouse habitat, and monitor these populations.
+Develop a protocol to estimate common raven populations in Greater Sage- Results grouse habitat and monitor these populations.
 2. Increase the understanding of common raven density and distribution in the state of Nevada, and how human subsidies increase common raven density and distribution.
 3. Determine what common raven removal location will provide the greatest benefit to Greater Sage-grouse.
 Determine what time of the year is the optimal time to conduct common raven removal to optimize benefit to Greater Sage- grouse.
-Staff Project 41 has resulted in the largest GPS location dataset for common ravens in Comment history.
+Staff Project 41 has resulted in on of the largest GPS location datasets for common Comment ravens in history.
 It has also resulted in several peer-reviewed publications.
-The most recent list of these accomplishments may be found in the Appendix of the FY 2019 Predator Report.
-2019 134 amos 14 postu This project will develop a statewide population estimate for ravens, common raven growth rate, a common raven density map, detailed analysis of common raven movement and space use, and information necessary to increase the USFWS depredation permit.
+The most recent list of these accomplishments may be found in the Appendix of the FY 2022 Predator Report.
+This project will develop a statewide population estimate for ravens, common raven growth rate, a common raven density map, detailed analysis of common raven movement and space use, and information necessary to increase the USFWS depredation permit.
 Project Fund Project 41.
-Evaluate efficacy of Project 41 annually.
 Direction